notjedi/papers/papers/deep-residual-learning-for-image-recognition.md

     * Models are trained on the 1.28 million training images from ImageNet which has 1000 classes.
     * They train a bunch of models with 18, 34, 50, 101, 152 layers.
     * They experiment 3 different ways to match dimensions b/w residual layers:
-        1. (A) Zero-padding shortcuts
+        1. (A) Zero-padding shortcuts.
-        2. (B) Projection shortcuts(1x1 convs) are used for increasing dimensions
+        2. (B) Projection shortcuts(1x1 convs) are used for increasing dimensions.
         3. (C) All shortcuts are projections.
     <br>
     out of which (B) works the best.